CBG and Cancer Research

 It is thought to be the precursor to most of the other compounds as when CBG-A (acidic form of CBG) breaks down, it forms CBG, CBD, THC and additional cannabinoids.

-Similar to CBD, CBG is a natural, non-addictive, non-psychoactive compound.
+Like CBD, CBG is a natural, non-addictive, non-psychoactive compound.
 It works with the same receptors in the ECS (endocannabinoid system) in our bodies.

 It has not been studied as much as CBD, but that doesn’t mean that it doesn’t have potential.